CoderZonora/picoCTF/ARMAssembler_0.md

 Used https://www.codeconvert.ai/assembly-to-c-converter to convert the assembly code into C code.
-Used
+Read about the atoi() method and used

 ```
 printf("%x\n",atoi("3854998744"));
 printf("%x",atoi("915131509"));